Helpline 0808 800 3333 or contact us

-Occupational therapists can provide assessment, intervention and advice to children and young people who have difficulties with everyday activities.
+An Occupational Therapist (OT) can provide assessment, intervention and advice to disabled children and adults who have difficulties with everyday activities.

 British Association of Occupational Therapists and College of Occupational Therapists

 who do i need to get in touch with to help my little 2 year old with sitting and bath aids is it an occupational therapist

 I have two grown up children with cerebral palsy.
 It will be nice to share with you all...
 I have a particular problem that I would like to discuss.

 We've just published our new tips page on disability aids and equipment - thanks to all who contributed.
 You can view the tips here.

 Find out how @Scope is helping people to feel more confident about disability.
 Help us #EndTheAwkward http://bit.ly/2egoZQx